Andrew123098/unitraj-DLAV/README.md

 ```bash
 python train.py method=ptr
 ```
 The incomplete PTR model will be trained on several samples of data available in `motionnet/data_samples`.
+The data can also be accessed [here](https://drive.google.com/file/d/1mBpTqM5e_Ct6KWQenPUvNUBJWHn3-KUX/view?usp=sharing) .

 ### Running the Code
 1. Change Model in motionnnet-->models-->ptr-->ptr.py
 2. Change Hyperparemeters in motionnet-->configs-->method-->ptr.yaml
-3. Change Run Configuration in motionnet0-->configs-->config.yaml
+3. Change Run Configuration in motionnet-->configs-->config.yaml
 4. Run one of the following commands:

 #### To Train a Model:
-If training an existing model change ckpt_path variable in config.yaml. otherwise leave as null
+If training an existing model change `ckpt_path` variable in `config.yaml`. otherwise leave as null
 ```bash
 python train.py method=ptr
 ```